Managing Your Stress and Mood

 Why does menopause trigger stress?

-For many women, perimenopause begins in their mid 40s, and symptoms like distrurbed sleep, hot flushes, and mood fluctuations start to creep in.
-During the menopause tranistion, your body's production of estrogen and progesterone fluctuates and decreases, leading to hormonal imbalances that can directly affect your emotional health.
+For many women, perimenopause begins in their mid 40s, and symptoms like disturbed sleep, hot flushes, and mood fluctuations start to creep in.
+During the menopause transition, your body’s production of estrogen and progesterone fluctuates and decreases, leading to hormonal imbalances that can directly affect your emotional health.
 You might find yourself reacting more intensely to stress, and feel angry, 'ragey' or anxious about things that wouldn’t have bothered you before.

 Perimenopause and menopause often coincide with an already hectic and stressful time in life, where you might be balancing career demands, family responsibilities, or even caring for ageing parents.
+Each stressful situation, whether related to menopause or other life events, can compound the overall stress you experience.
 Adding menopausal symptoms to this mix only compounds the stress, creating a vicious cycle.
-To make matters more complicated, many of the symptoms of perimenopause and menopause—such as difficulty sleeping, irritability, or anxiety—can feel very similar to the effects of stress so it can sometimes be hard to determine the exact cause.
-For example, are you having trouble sleeping due to menopausal changes or because you're stressed at work?
+To make matters more complicated, many of the symptoms of perimenopause and menopause—such as difficulty sleeping, irritability, or anxiety—can feel very similar to the effects of stress

 The science behind stress and hormones